mlpacheco/mlpacheco.github.io/_pages/home.md

 - *Reasoning About Entities and Events with Narrative Graphs*, Guest lecture at the University of North Carolina Chapel Hill

 ### Recent Academic Service
+-  Area Chair for the ACL Rolling Review
 -  DEI Chair for NAACL 2024
 -  Senior Program Committee for AAAI 2024
 -  Organizing Committee for Queer in AI Workshop @ ACL 2023